johnmejia01/beanie-builder/README.md

 just run-image my-workstation
 ```

-This will launch QEMU with the installer ISO.
+This will launch QEMU with the installer ISO or other image build.

 ## Workflow Commands